ride-app/.github/profile/README.md

 ## Hi there 👋

-We are Ride, an on-demand e-Rickshaw app for small towns.
+We are Ride, an on-demand e-rickshaw app for small towns.
 If you think that's cool and exciting email me at dk@rideapp.in

 What we use:
  #### Frontned